Mobile Accessibility Task Force (Mobile A11Y TF)

 - Tracking System for issues to discuss and action items assigned (public)

-The Mobile Accessibility Task Force will hold a Face to Face meeting at the CSUN Annual International Technology and Persons with Disabilities Conference in San Diego, CA, USA on 3 March 2015.
+- Face to Face meeting at the CSUN Annual International Technology and Persons with Disabilities Conference in San Diego, CA, USA on 3 March 2015.

 Minutes from previous meetings are available.